C0PEP0D/otto/README.md

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 834238).

+The name OTTO was inspired by [Otto the copepod](https://www.heuschele.com/otto/mainstory.html), an interactive story by [Jan Heuschele](https://www.heuschele.com/).